valory-xyz/autonolas-frontend-mono/README.md

 # ai-registry-mech-frontend

-simple frontend - much code borrow from https://github.com/valory-xyz/autonolas-member-frontend
+Simple demo frontend.
+A lot of the code is borrowed from [here](https://github.com/valory-xyz/autonolas-member-frontend).

 ## Tech Stack
 - web3.js